Diabetes management plan – a guide for principals

 The diabetes management plan will also include an action or emergency plan with clear, concise information for situations where prompt action is required.

 Training available through the Diabetes in Schools Program is designed to assist school staff to understand and implement a student’s diabetes management plan.

 The diabetes management plan is integral to supporting students with type 1 diabetes at school.
 It is also an important aspect of ensuring schools are able to meet the needs of students with type 1 diabetes.

-When a student has been diagnosed with type 1 diabetes and a diabetes management plan has been developed, or where a student already diagnosed with type 1 diabetes is transitioning to a new school, the school should communicate with the student and their parents or carers, along with the diabetes treating team, to ensure that the diabetes management plan is effectively implemented in the school environment.
+When a student has been diagnosed with type 1 diabetes and a diabetes management plan has been developed, or where a student already diagnosed with type 1 diabetes is transitioning to a new school, the school should communicate with the student and their parents or carers along with the clinical treating team to ensure that the diabetes management plan is effectively implemented in the school environment.
 This will ensure that the student receives the support they require to effectively manage their type 1 diabetes.

-- ensuring that inquiries are made to obtain the student’s diabetes management plan, which will be completed by the student’s diabetes treating team.
-This should be requested from the student’s parents or carers, who should be made aware that the school is not able to adequately support the student without the diabetes management plan and any updates to that plan;
+- ensuring that inquiries are made to obtain the student’s diabetes management plan, which will be completed by the student’s clinical treating team.
+This should be requested from the student’s parents or carers, who should be made aware that the school is not able to adequately support the student without the diabetes management plan and any updates to that plan

 - ensuring that any necessary emergency measures and a diabetes emergency action plan is in place, the details of which should be communicated to all staff so that they aware of the action to take should a type 1 diabetes emergency occur.